Netflix Eureka Vs. Kubernetes – A Quick Comparison

 A Netflix Eureka Vs. Kubernetes quick comparison for beginners.

 With Eureka, you create a highly available distributed application to a microservice solution.
 On the other hand, Kubernetes focuses on Docker container orchestration.
 It worries about the number of containers running, container demand, or whether a container died and needs restarting.
 It doesn’t care about what is in the container and what the container does.
 You need to add on additional solutions/tools to achieve the same end result as Netflix Eureka to have a full end-to-end solution.

 Different Approaches to Solving the Problem

-In the long run, both of the solutions solve the same problem but use different approaches.
+In the long run, both solutions solve the same problem but use different approaches.
 Kubernetes seems the best to take an existing application and break it into micro-services over time.
-It has fewer pieces built into the solution so you need to bolt on the missing pieces by using 3rd party solutions.
+It has fewer pieces built into the solution so you need to bolt on the missing pieces using 3rd party solutions.

-Eureka seems to require changes upfront in order to adopt it.
-Netflix Eureka is integrated with the other Netflix solutions, Ribbon for example, so everything is easy to pull together for an end-to-end solution.
+Eureka seems to require changes upfront to adopt it.
+Netflix Eureka is integrated with the other Netflix solutions, Ribbon, for example, so everything is easy to pull together for an end-to-end solution.

 Neither Solution is Release Automation

 Paradoxically, both Kubernetes and Netflix Eureka refer to the automation of deployments.
-Because our DeployHub performs deployments, it is important for you to understand this difference.
+Because our DeployHub performs deployments, you need to understand this difference.
 While DeployHub focuses on defining and packaging the application stack for an endpoint, Netflix Eureka and Kubernetes does something more like ‘publishing’ the application package to the container.